openshift/enhancements/enhancements/automated-policy-based-disk-encryption.md

 This enhancement is to provide policy based application of enterprise-grade encryption to the root filesystem.

 When an applicable policy is found:
-* RHCOS will be encrypted using standard AES-256 encryption at the OS-Level on first boot.
+* The root filesystem will be encrypted using standard AES-256 encryption at the OS-Level on first boot.
 Only FIPS 140-2 compliant ciphers, hashes and checksum algorithms will be used.
 * OS-Level hooks will be included to support this feature
 * Automated boot/reboot handled by Clevis
 * User intervention MUST not be required to initialize or (re)boot a cluster.